GDScript Formatter: The fast formatter for Godot 4

 Here the variables are between function definitions.
 The formatter moves them instantly to the top:

-While we use it in production work at GDQuest, GDScript is a complex language with many different syntax patterns.
-A formatter for this kind of language is a complex beast.
-There are always edge cases, and the formatter may not handle all the syntax (like rare syntax or brand new syntax from development versions of Godot).
+We use the formatter in production at GDQuest and it has a good test suite, but GDScript is a complex language with many different syntax patterns.
+There can always be edge cases the formatter doesn't handle well yet, like rare syntax or brand new syntax from development versions of Godot.

-Until we get an official formatter built into Godot, this project aims to give you a really snappy solution to format your GDScript code.
+This project gives you a really snappy solution to format your GDScript code.

 It's designed to be fast enough that you can integrate it into any code editor and have it format your code every time you save a file, without noticeable delays.